 If you pay rent to a private landlord then any Housing Benefit will normally be paid direct into your, or your landlord's, bank account.
 This means you will need a bank account to pay it into.
-If you do not have a bank account we can help by providing advice and guidance.
-The government wants everyone to be able to open a bank account and all the major banks and building societies have 'basic bank accounts' that anyone should be able to have.
-Please ask us if you want advice.
+If you don't have a bank account we can help by providing advice and guidance.

 Payments to tenants are made every two weeks in arrears.
 Payments directly to a landlord is paid every four weeks in arrears.

 Please note that only a few claimants who have received benefit continuously from October 1996 may have their benefit paid partly in advance and in arrears.

 If you pay rent to us then any Housing Benefit due will be paid direct to your rent account each week.

 Council Tax Support